Akash22-11/A-Health-Game/README.md

 class AnimeHealthAvatar:

-# 🧙‍♂️ Python RPG Leveling System
+# 🧙‍♂️  Leveling Up System

 A simple RPG-style player progression system built in Python.
 This project simulates how experience points (XP), leveling, and rank progression work in role-playing games.